News and views on modern governance in the digital age

 The State of Board Diversity: Where Do We Go From Here?

 Diversity is an increasingly center-stage topic, and there’s no place the effects of diversity are more far-reaching than in corporate boardrooms.
 On this episode, we sit down with next-gen board member Erin Lantz (TrueCar) and CGLytics’ head of research Jonathan Nelson to discuss the ripple effects associated with diversity.
 If research shows that diversity enhances performance, why are some boards still lagging so far behind?

 How Digital Disruption Is Challenging Board Rooms

 Digital disruption has impacted nearly every industry.
-Retail, transportation, and even certain parts of healthcare have been upended, as upstarts have supplanted long-standing companies.
-Research shows that half of the S&P 500 companies will be replaced over the next 10 years.
+Retail, transportation, and even certain parts of healthcare have been upended, as market disruptors supplant long-standing companies.
+Research also shows that half of the S&P 500 companies will be replaced over the next 10 years.
 The forecast is pretty clear: Disrupt, or be disrupted.
 We sat down with John Hinshaw, who’s held senior positions and directorships at various companies (like Sysco, Hewlett-Packard, & Verizon Wireless), to discuss how boards today are tackling technological unrest.

 3 Ways Directors Can Gain Laser-Focused Insights

 Insights are lifeblood for directors.
 With the rapid pace of today’s business landscape, directors want more data and more research, and they need it faster.
 In this episode, Laurie Yoler, board member with Church & Dwight, Bose, Zoox, and Noon Home, explains how board members can obtain those insights–and how boards can enable their individual strengths to ask the right questions.
 We also hear from Annie Kors, who is the lead researcher for the Diligent Institute, a Diligent governance think tank and research arm.

 The Modern Board Member: What You Need to Know to Make an Impact